Preferences

 File exclusion filters: here you can fill in the sample names for samples in the project that should be excluded from analysis (e.g. Undetermined_ or Test_).
 This is case insensitive.

-With the 'Edit', 'Add' or 'Delete' buttons you can edit, add or delete a sample name.
+With the 'Edit', 'Add' or 'Delete' buttons you can edit, add or delete the indicated fiters.
+The 'Defualts' button will display the defualt filters set in the software.

 Here you can define the Laboratory Code and Laboratory Name.
 The Laboratory Code is used in the HML, IBMDR and REDMO exports.